 LIBA 232.
 Moral Dilemmas in Modern Medicine.
 Philosophic investigation of moral problems in the medical world, including decision making, rights and values pertaining to human life, and the principles of justice applied to the health care field.
-3 units.
+Units: 3.0.

 LIBA 234.
 The Gothic Spirit.
 Arts and ideas of the twelfth and thirteenth centuries in Western Europe, structured according to the principle of the "reconciliation of opposites."
 The Gothic period sees such opposites as faith and reason, vertical and horizontal (in architecture), counterpoint brought into harmony (in music).
 The period culminates in Dante's masterpiece the Divine Comedy, which exhibits the reconciliation of opposites in such sets as female/male, faith/reason, human/divine, beauty/horror, and chaos/harmony.
-Cross-listed as HRS 234; only one may be counted for credit.
-3 units.
+Cross-listed: HRS 234; only one may be counted for credit.
+Units: 3.0.

 LIBA 235.
-Pact With the Devil: Faust in Literature, Music, and Art.
+Pact with the Devil: Faust in Literature, Music, and Art.
 Interdisciplinary seminar on the various literary and artistic manifestations of the Faust figure and the theme of the Faustian "pact with the devil."
 Focus on Goethe's Faust with in-depth study of several other depictions of the story, along with a survey of a wide variety of related material in literature, music, film, and the visual arts.
-Cross-listed as HRS 235; only one may be counted for credit.
-3 units.
+Cross-listed: HRS 235; only one may be counted for credit.
+Units: 3.0.

 LIBA 243.
 The Holocaust.
 Analytical study of the Nazi extermination of European Jewry, with particular emphasis given to the roots of exterminationist anti-Semitism, and to the cultural response of Jews and non-Jews to the tragedy of mass-murder.
-Cross-listed as HRS 243; only one may be counted for credit.
-3 units.
+Cross-listed: HRS 243; only one may be counted for credit.
+Units: 3.0.

 LIBA 299.
 Special Problems.
 Individual projects or directed reading.
 Note: Open only to students who have demonstrated competence in undertaking individual work.
 Enrollment requires approval of the supervising faculty member and the Program Coordinator.
 No more than 6 units total of LIBA 299 may be counted toward the major.
-1-3 units.
+Graded: Graded (CR/NC Available).
+Units: 1.0-3.0.

 LIBA 500.
 Culminating Experience.
 Completion of a thesis, project or comprehensive examination.
 Prerequisite: Advanced to candidacy and permission of the Program Coordinator.
-Graded Credit/No Credit.
-3 units.
+Graded: Thesis in Progress.
+Units: 3.0.